 In addition to the properties owned by the National Trust, we are 25 minutes from the beautiful gardens created by Chistopher Lloyd at Great Dixter or the award winning gardens at Pashley Manor or the childhood home of Anne Boleyn Hever Castle.
 A great day out for all of the family would be to drive down to the white cliffs of Dover and visit the fascinating Dover Castle and to combine this with a visit to the ancient Canterbury Cathedral would be hard to beat anywhere in the world.
 Local castles include Scotney Castle and Bodium Castle.
 The beautiful ancient Cinque Port town of Tenterden with its famous steam railway is only a 10 minute drive away and a little further on why not visit the enchanting old harbour town of Rye with its cobbled streets just 20 minutes away and the nearby the wide sweeping beach of Camber Sands.

 But there is more to Kent than gardens and castles…… it is The Garden of England and also the home of fruit orchards and hops and of course English wine.
-Tenterden is the home of Chapel Down the multi-award winning producer of English Wines.
+There are an array of local vineyards to explore.
+Tenterden is the home of Chapel Down, the multi-award winning producer of English Wines.
 Chapel Down offers fantastic tours and tastings at their beautiful winery and vineyard where there is also an excellent bistro restaurant.
 Guided tours are available by advance booking in the growing season from May to October.
 See our Special Package.

 Local places to EAT